 Used in several different ways for the introduction of the thiol group: Radical addition to unactivated alkenes: J. Chem.
 Soc., 2123 (1951).
 Conjugate (Michael) addition to activated double bonds: J. Am.
 Chem.
 Soc., 77, 5144 (1955); 81, 1224 (1959).
 Nucleophilic displacement of halide, tosylate or acetate: J. Am.
 Chem.
 Soc., 73, 2659 (1951); Carbohydr.
 Res., 17, 457 (1971).
 Alcohols can be converted to thiol esters under Mitsunobu conditions, followed by LAH reduction to the thiol: Tetrahedron Lett., 3119 (1981).

 Highly flammable liquid and vapour.
-Harmful if swallowed.
-Harmful if inhaled.
-Causes severe skin burns and eye damage.
+Toxic if swallowed.
+May cause an allergic skin reaction.
 Causes serious eye damage.
-May cause an allergic skin reaction.
+May cause respiratory irritation.